api-evangelist/api-pulse/README.md

 - **Introduction to Common Practices**

 ## Schema
-The schema is currently defined as an OpenAPI 3.1 with JSON Schem which provides a machine-readable draft of the following signals.
+The schema for the API pulse is currently defined as an OpenAPI 3.1 that uses the latest draft of JSON Schema to define the schema for each API pulse signal and how the can be submitted.

 ### People ([Schema](https://github.com/api-evangelist/api-pulse/blob/2faeec4ca43a1bd6c6015d853e60aa32280855e1/openapi/api-pulse-publish-openapi.yml#L899))
 Pulse of the people.